This fact sheet is for information only, and applies to NSW. It is recommended that you get legal advice about your situation.

 - Any item that would be protected in bankruptcy.

-The sherriff will not seize an item if they believe the cost of seizure, storage, or sale would likely be more than the sale price.
+The sheriff will not seize an item if they believe the cost of seizure, storage, or sale would likely be more than the sale price.

 WHAT IF THE GOODS TO BE SEIZED BELONG TO SOMEONE ELSE?